What are the most important traits to encourage during a child’s development?

 Completing this worksheet will help students learn what empathy is, how to spot empathy, how to practice empathy, and why it’s important.

-The first page of this two-page handout offers the following description of empathy:
+The handout offers the following description of empathy:

 After this definition of empathy, the second page provides space for the student to answer some prompts that will get him or her thinking about empathy.